teambit/docs/docs/bit-basics/04-set-up-workspace.md

 Initialized an empty Bit workspace
 ```

-You'll notice the following been generated:
+You'll notice the following have been generated:

 1. `workspace.jsonc` - The Workspace configuration file (mentioned above).
 2. `.bitmap` - An auto-generated mapping between tracked components in the workspace and their physical location on the file system.